ruoyijiang/general/README.md

 Please visit https://ruoyijiang.shinyapps.io/prediction to use a running version of the web application.

 This model reports the likelihood that a patient in the ICU will require more than 24 hours of vasopressor support or receive more than one vasopressor at the same time.
-That is, this model will report the likelihood that a patient will fulfill the indication for central venous catheter placement utilized by most hospital protocols.
+That is, this model will report the likelihood that a patient will fulfill the indication for central venous catheter placement for vasopressor administration utilized by most hospital protocols.
 Model statistics are provided in the reference below.

 # Reference